token0/wireguard-windows/README.md

 This is a fully-featured WireGuard client for Windows that uses [Wintun](https://www.wintun.net/).

+### Branch modifications

+**This is rozmansi's experimental branch.
+Use at your own risk.**

+This branch was altered the following way:

+- TUN adapters are not deleted and recreated but disabled and enabled across tunnel recycling.
+This prevents accumulating NLA profiles on pre-Windows 10 cores and allows manual adapter configuration to persist.
+Orphaned adapters (ones without configuration) are nevertheless deleted.

 ### Building

 Windows 10 64-bit or Windows Server 2019, and Git for Windows is required.
 The build script will take care of downloading, verifying, and extracting the right versions of the various dependencies: